CVE-2025-61624: Escalation of privilege in Fortinet FortiOS

 Technical Analysis

-This vulnerability (CVE-2025-61624) is an improper limitation of a pathname to a restricted directory (path traversal) affecting Fortinet FortiOS versions 6.4.0 through 7.6.4, FortiPAM versions 1.0 through 1.7.0, FortiProxy versions 7.0 through 7.6.4, and FortiSwitchManager versions 7.0.0 through 7.2.7.
-It allows an authenticated attacker with admin privileges and at least read-write access to execute specific CLI commands that can write or delete arbitrary files on the affected system.
-The vulnerability is officially fixed by Fortinet, and patches are available.
+This vulnerability (CVE-2025-61624) involves improper limitation of a pathname to a restricted directory (CWE-22) in Fortinet products including FortiOS versions 6.4.0 through 7.6.4, FortiPAM versions 1.0 through 1.7.0, FortiProxy versions 7.0 through 7.6.4, and FortiSwitchManager versions 7.0.0 through 7.2.7.
+It allows an authenticated attacker with admin profile and at least read-write permissions to perform path traversal via specific CLI commands, enabling them to write or delete arbitrary files.
+The vulnerability is rated medium severity with a CVSS 3.1 score of 5.4 (AV:L/AC:L/PR:H/UI:N/S:U/C:N/I:H/A:H).
+Fortinet has released an official fix to remediate this issue.

 Potential Impact

-Exploitation of this vulnerability allows an authenticated administrator-level user to write or delete arbitrary files on the affected Fortinet devices.
-This can lead to unauthorized modification or deletion of critical system files, potentially impacting system integrity and availability.
-There is no indication of confidentiality impact.
+Exploitation requires authenticated access with an admin profile and at least read-write permissions.
+Successful exploitation allows an attacker to write or delete arbitrary files on affected Fortinet devices, potentially impacting system integrity and availability.
+There is no confidentiality impact reported.
 No known exploits in the wild have been reported at this time.

 Mitigation Recommendations

-An official fix is available from Fortinet for this vulnerability.
-It is recommended to apply the vendor-provided patches promptly to affected versions of FortiOS, FortiPAM, FortiProxy, and FortiSwitchManager.
-Since the vulnerability requires authenticated admin-level access, ensure that administrative credentials are well protected and access is limited to trusted personnel.
+An official fix is available from Fortinet and should be applied promptly to affected versions.
+Since the vulnerability requires authenticated admin-level access, ensure that administrative credentials are tightly controlled and monitored.
+Patch status is confirmed as official-fix by the vendor.

 Technical Details